Dua Lipa and Callum Turner to Marry in £1 Million Sicilian Extravaganza

 Dua Lipa and Callum Turner will marry in a three-day Sicilian extravaganza this week, hand-picking an idyllic villa for the centre of their celebrations.
 After falling in love with the city of Palermo during a holiday there last summer, the popstar, 30, and actor, 36, will marry at Villa Valguarnera in Bagheria, a town ten miles away from the capital.

-At one point wild animals were allowed to run free across the acres of gardens and inside the lavish 100 rooms, destroying the ballroom.
-They also notoriously stole an ancient Polifemo statue from the garden with a helicopter.
+At one point, wild animals were allowed to run free across the acres of gardens and inside the lavish 100 rooms, destroying the ballroom.
+They also notoriously stole an ancient Polifemo statue from the garden with a helicopter while there were also plans to transform the villa into a casino.

 Filippo Tripoli, the town's mayor, has told The Times: 'Bagheria is bouncing back after years in which it was known for Mafia and violence, and Dua Lipa helps that process by putting it on the map for a different reason.

-' Villa Valguarnera will host Dua and Callum's main ceremony whilst the couple are also expected to hold a second civil ceremony officiated by the Mayor of Palermo Roberto Lagalla during their three days of celebrations.
-The stunning 18th Century Palazzo Gangi - which is privately owned - will be the centre of the party on Saturday, with its spectacular Galleria degli Specchi (Hall of Mirrors) providing the perfect setting.
+' Villa Valguarnera will host Dua and Callum's main ceremony while the couple are also expected to hold a second civil ceremony officiated by the Mayor of Palermo Roberto Lagalla during their three days of celebrations.
+The stunning 18th-century Palazzo Gangi - which is privately owned - will be the centre of the party on Saturday, with its spectacular Galleria degli Specchi (Hall of Mirrors) providing the perfect setting.

 No expense will be spared for the wedding with the couple estimated to be worth more than £100 million thanks to Dua Lipa's singing success and Turner's acting career - he is lined up to be the next James Bond.
 Three hundred family and friends will be attending the three-day shindig which begins on Thursday with private jet slots booked up at Palermo's airport and a fleet of blacked-out limos to ferry guests to various villas and hotels.